OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/content.md

 permalink: /content
 ---

-The course is a 5-day course aimed at users new to OpenFOAM and covers OpenFOAM basics and good practices.Every day the programme is from 9:00-16:30 with a lunch break 12:00-13:00.
+The course is a 5-day course aimed at users new to OpenFOAM and covers OpenFOAM basics and good practices.
+Every day the programme is from 9:00-16:30 with a lunch break 12:00-13:00.
 Also, we invite you to join us for pizza nights on Monday and Wednesday between 18:30-21:30.

 ### Day 1
 A walk through a simulation case from setting it up to analysing the results.
 Topics include: